juhneece/juhneece.github.io/about.md

 I grew up in San Diego.
 You can easily identify me as a West coast transplant by my calm demeanor.
 My two older [sisters](public/img/Brooklyn_Winery_Wedding_Chellise_Michael_Photography0185.JPG) are still in California with my adorable nephew & niece, [Ethan & Zoë](public/img/Brooklyn_Winery_Wedding_Chellise_Michael_Photography0190.JPG).
 On the other side of the globe, [my parents](public/img/Brooklyn_Winery_Wedding_Chellise_Michael_Photography0178.JPG) have happily retired in the Philippines.

 In May 2017 on Memorial Day weekend, I married [Ben Clark](https://clarkbk.com/about/).
 Our family and friends flew in from Georgia, North Carolina, and California to celebrate with us at Brooklyn Winery in Williamsburg.
-In our [7 years together](https://janiceandben.com/story/), this was the first time our families met.
+In our [10 years together](https://janiceandben.com/story/), this was the first time our families met.

 ## Work

-I've worked at startups like [Yelp](http://www.yelp.com/nyc), [Clover](https://www.clover.com/), [Buddy Media](http://www.exacttarget.com/products/social-media-marketing/buddy-media), [Rent the Runway](https://www.renttherunway.com/), and [Managed by Q](https://www.managedbyq.com/).
+I've worked at startups like [Yelp](http://www.yelp.com/nyc), [Clover](https://www.clover.com/), [Buddy Media](http://www.exacttarget.com/products/social-media-marketing/buddy-media), [Rent the Runway](https://www.renttherunway.com/), [Managed by Q](https://www.managedbyq.com/), and [Bravely](https://www.workbravely.com/).
 I'm currently on the lookout for my next great adventure.

 You won't find the following jobs on my [résumé](http://files.juhneece.com/resume.pdf) or my [LinkedIn profile](https://www.linkedin.com/in/jbacuetes
 ), but I did my fair share of dabbling before entering the "real world."
 I've also worked as: